 Why study at SWC?

-The Programme is taught by SWC faculty together with colleagues at the Gatsby Computational Neuroscience Unit and other affiliated institutions, all experts in their respective fields.
-Gatsby and SWC students overlap extensively during the Programme, building the foundations for long-lasting collaborations and friendships.
+Students in the programme are taught and supervised by SWC faculty together with colleagues at the Gatsby Computational Neuroscience Unit and other affiliated institutions, all experts in their respective fields.
+Gatsby and SWC students overlap extensively during the programme, building the foundations for long-lasting collaborations and friendships.

 You will live and work in central London, with the highest concentration of neuroscience research in the world.

-SWC students are fully funded and receive an annual stipend of £24,278, as well as funds to attend international courses or meetings.
-We also cover the cost of tuition fees for both home and international students.
+SWC students receive an annual stipend starting at £28,400 in year one, as well as funds to attend international courses or meetings.
+We also cover the cost of tuition fees for home as well as international students.

 The SWC PhD is your opportunity to receive world-class training as a neuroscientist and launch an exciting career in academia or industry.
-Apply to join our pool of exceptional students from around the globe.
+Apply now to join our pool of exceptional students from around the globe!

 Elena Dreosti and Adam Kampff describe The Last Black Box course for PhD students at the Sainsbury Wellcome Centre.
 To find out more about the Cajal Programme visit: www.cajal-training.org

-In parallel with this, SWC students learn advanced experimental neuroscience techniques in a hands-on practical course centering on three areas: electrophysiology, optics and microscopy, and learning and behaviour.
+In parallel with this, SWC students learn advanced experimental neuroscience techniques in a hands-on practical course focused on four areas: experimental design, electrophysiology, optics and microscopy, and data analysis.
 Here, the first-year students will for example implement a 1,000 channel in vivo recording system, build their own two-photon microscope, and develop a closed-loop behaviour assay.

 Third year students write a report and take a viva exam to upgrade from MPhil to PhD.
-Apart from this, the year is centered on research.
+Apart from this, the year is centred on research.

 The last year, students complete their research and make a detailed plan for the time remaining until graduation.
 They write and submit their PhD thesis and sit a viva examination.

-You can access the theses of previous PhD students through UCL Library Services and online via UCL Discovery.
+You can access the theses of previous PhD students through UCL Library Services or UCL Discovery.

 Across years